 Two features deserve further discussion.
-First, significant variations in mid-ocean ridge (MOR) topography exist in the Pacific.
+First, significant variations in mid-ocean ridge (MOR) topography exist in the Pacific, as previously reported in Marty and Cazenave [1989] and Davies and Pribac [1993].
 The mean MOR topography is ~-3100 m, -2900 m and -2700 m, in the northern, central and southern regions, respectively (Figures 3b-3d).
 The topography along the MOR shows a sudden change at ~24°S at the Easter micro-plate, and this can still be seen along the 6 Ma old seafloor profile (Figure 3e for latitudinal dependence of topography averaged over 0.5° in latitude for seafloor ages: 0, 6, 24, and 96 Ma).
 Additionally, it is clear from the 96 Ma profile that the seamounts cause large variations in topography that are not seen for relatively young seafloor.
 Second, the standard deviation in topography seen in Figures 3a-3d is generally much smaller at young seafloor than at old seafloor.
 Although this may reflect the fact that younger seafloor with a thinner elastic plate can only support seamounts with smaller sizes [Wessel, 2001], we believe that this is more likely because the topographic variations at young and old seafloors are caused by different mechanisms.
 Specifically, the variations at old seafloor are controlled by seamounts and LIPs, while they do not significantly affect topographic variations at young seafloor (Figure 3e).